developer0hye/FFmpeg-Debug-VSCode-Windows/README.md

 ### 2. Install tools and packages for building FFmpeg

-These commands must be installed on MSYS2 prompt.
+These commands must be ran on MSYS2 prompt.

 ```bash
 pacman -S git